 One of the things that concerns most parents is to get their children to tell the truth–about their dreams, about where they went, what they spent their money on, who they went out with.
 The list goes on.
 But let’s face it, at some point in our lives when we were young children, we used to lie to our parents, too, just to get our way and to avoid trouble.

-Because of my experience, one of my prayer items is for our kids to tell the truth to us–always.
-In addition, I have been praying that if they choose to say a lie, that they will feel bugged by the Holy Spirit into confessing and telling the truth.
+Because of my observations, one of the items in my prayer list is for our kids to tell the truth to us–always.
+In addition, I have been praying that if they choose to say a lie, that they will feel troubled by the Holy Spirit into confessing and telling the truth.
 I want them to grow up with sincere and honest hearts because they will carry it to adulthood and that will affect all their dealings in the future.

-As parents, we know our daughters.
+As parents to homeschooling in Bacolod kids, we know our daughters.
 We know that Dindin would naturally tell the truth.
 I don’t know, but it seems like a spontaneous thing for her not to cover up something, even if she knows she can get scolded.
 But the other night, something was different.

 They got so excited and they played with the toys until they retired for the night, which was rather late.
 Then I forgot about the incident.
 The following morning, I helped Dindin with her bath.
 Before we got started, Dindin faced me and fidgeted with her fingers.
 She started by saying, “Mom…” in a rather serious tone.
 Here’s our conversation:

 Dindin: I have something to tell you…